fasterthanlime/cs322/documents/report/source/deliverable3.rst

     3. filter(RANK() OVER ( ORDER BY INTERNAL_FUNCTION("D_SEASON_WIN") DESC)<=1)
     5. access("D_COACH_COUNTER">=2 AND "D_COACH_COUNTER"<=4)

-The one from SQLDeveloper:

 .. image:: _static/3/explain_s.png
    :scale: 100%

-This query seems to be interpreted in the following order:
+This query seems to be interpreted in the following chronological order:

 1. the ``RANGE SCAN`` using the index on ``d_coach_counter``.
 2. returning the `TeamSeason` by ``ROWID`` according to the result of the scan.
 In total, there are 1337 rows in that table.
 Only 13% is read (even though many page may have be read since the index is unclustered)